cichockimc/fuel-cost/README.md

 Web service to calculate the fuel cost of a journey.
 The project is dockerised, cloud ready.

 ## where the solution is hosted
+Currently unavailable, due to free tier expiration issue.
-This service is hosted in Google Cloud and is accessible from the Internet at `fuel-cost.cichocki.co.uk`
+Used to be hosted in Google Cloud and was accessible from the Internet at `fuel-cost.cichocki.co.uk`
 Endpoint: `/journey`.
+There is a plan to resurrect it :)

 ## Artifactory
 [Bintray](https://bintray.com/cichockimc/fuel-cost/fuel-cost)

-## GCP deployment
-Currently unavailable, due to free tier expiration issue.

 ## build
 The command below will run tests and build application